Suez Canal: Blocked ship could be refloated in hours | DW | 27.03.2021

 Suez Canal: $10 billion in goods stuck in waterway

 The Ever Given is one of the largest cargo ships in the world.
-If it is not possible to refloat it, part of its cargo may have to be destroyed.
+If it ends up not being possible to refloat the boat, part of its cargo may have to be destroyed.
 According to Bloomberg, that could mean removing containers from the ship and possibly sinking them.

 -